The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 Three systems work in order during every visit:

 • Speech recognition converts the audio stream into text in real time.
 Medical-grade systems are trained on clinical terms, drug names, and specialty-specific language.
-Commure Scribe achieves 99.4% transcription accuracy across real clinic environments, not controlled demo recordings.
+Accuracy numbers only mean something if they hold in real clinical environments, not controlled demo recordings.

 • Speaker diarization separates the conversation by speaker.
 The system knows which voice is delivering the history, narrating the exam, or reporting symptoms.
 This is what makes multi-speaker recognition work in a noisy clinic room.